alexandreprl/amak/README.md

 In this quick start example, we will do the first steps aiming at creating an adaptive multi-agent system to solve the [philosopher's dinner problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).

+## Create the eclipse prject ##

+Click on File -> New -> Java Project
+Enter a name : "Philosopher's dinner"
+Click on Finish

 ## Download the Amak framework ##

-Download the [latest jar file](https://bitbucket.org/perlesa/amak/raw/master/Release/AmakFramework-standalone.jar?at=master) and add it to your project folder.
+Download the [latest jar file](https://bitbucket.org/perlesa/amak/raw/master/Release/AmakFramework-standalone.jar?at=master) and add it to your project folder (drag and drop).

 Right click on it, Build path ... -> Add to build path